zaphosting/docs/docs/satisfactory-firststeps-connect.md

 ### Not visible

-A lack of visibility of the server can occur if the initialization was not completed successfully for some reason.
+A lack of visibility of the server can occur if the initialization was not completed successfully.
 This may for example be due to a faulty configuration or corrupted files.
 Further information can usually be traced in the server console or log files.